cristina95138/cristina95138/README.md

 ### Hello there 👋

-- 🌱 I’m currently learning about Operating Systems, Parallel Programming, and Information Retrieval and Web Search
+- 🌱 I’m currently working at Intel as an AI/ML Software Engineer
 - 🔭 I’m currently working on making a VR game

 [Cristina's Website](https://cristinalawson.com)